Develop The Skills To Locate, Identify, Stalk, Shoot and Prepare Wild Deer

 Introducing The Forest Hunter Course

 The Forest Hunter is a unique course, bringing together a complete package of skills required of the well-rounded deer stalker.
 While the Deer Stalking Certificate (DSC) Level 1 is the primary deer stalking assessment in the UK, which comprises of an assessment of five key areas (shooting test, safety test, deer identification, meat hygiene and large game, and general questions), there is no practical training in actual stalking as part of this process.
-Indeed, the DSC1 is not a training course at all, it is an assessment of fundamental knowledge and safety and a very good one at that.
-Passing the DSC1 bestows “trained hunter” status on the certificate holder and allows them to provide venison into the food chain.
+Indeed, the DSC1 is not a training course at all.
+Rather, it is an assessment of fundamental knowledge and safety, and a good one at that.

 There is a lot more you could add to further train a hunter, however.
 If you were to take the knowledge of deer identification, food hygiene, firearms safety, deer ecology that underpins the DSC1 but then add to it comprehensive training in general firearms safety, marksmanship, deer tracks and sign, systematic tracking, optics and observation, fieldcraft, gralloching, and deer butchery, then build a course around this syllabus, you would have a very thorough training programme in all facets of core deer hunting skills.